70B CPU Inference: 2–7 tok/s Without Buying GPUs

 DeepSeek V4 trained on Huawei Ascend — not NVIDIA.
 GGUF-quantized V4 still runs on your CUDA GPU.
 At 1T params, full local runs aren't practical yet.

 Generic guides get Gemma 4 MoE settings wrong.
-Exact quant levels, GPU layers, and context limits for RTX 3090 24 GB — tested at 8K to 128K.
+Exact quant levels, GPU layers, and context limits for RTX 3090 24 GB, from 8K to 128K context.

 Every guide assumes 24 GB desktop VRAM.
-We tested Gemma 4 E2B on RTX 4060 Mobile: exact model picks, settings, and real thermal throttle data.
+Take Gemma 4 E2B on RTX 4060 Mobile: exact model picks, settings, and real thermal throttle data.

 70B Q4_K_M is 43 GB — won't fit in 24 GB VRAM.
 Exact --n-gpu-layers settings for RTX 3090 and 4090 hybrid inference.
 Requires 64 GB+ RAM for 8–12 tok/s.